 Each year, the Gordon McClure Memorial Communications Prizes reward undergraduates for their academic writing in three categories: English, history, and philosophy.
 The latest honorees are junior Victoria Liu (English, "On Lily Bart's Specializations and Survival in the Upper Class"), senior Karen Pham (History, "'Otherness': Examining the Relationship Between Human and Non-Human"), and freshman Lucca de Mello (Philosophy, "What criteria should be used to determine whether an automated decision procedure is fair?").

 Professor of History Warren Brown nominated senior Margaret (Maggie) Anderson for the 2020 Rodman W. Paul History Prize.
 Since its establishment in 1986, the prize recognizes a junior or senior with an unusual interest or affinity for the past.
 Anderson graduates today with a second option in history.

 The social sciences faculty awarded the David M. Grether Prize in Social Science to senior David Fager, who is graduating with a BS in mathematics and economics.
 Professor of Economics and Statistics Bob Sherman nominated Fager to reward his outstanding work in two classes and his 2018 Summer Undergraduate Research Fellowship (SURF), during which Fager vetted a statistical model Sherman had developed.

 The Hallett Smith Prize, which recognizes an outstanding essay related to the work of Shakespeare, was granted to sophomore Nivedita Kanrar.
 Her winning essay is entitled, "Types of Femininity in Shakespeare's Tragedies."

-Congratulations to Nivetha, Leo, Melba, Karen, Victoria, Lucca, Maggie, David, and Nivedita, and the graduating class of 2020!
+Congratulations to Nivetha, Leo, Melba, Karen, Victoria, Lucca, Maggie, David, Nivedita, and Elsa, and the graduating class of 2020!